 It is important to note though that all anxiety - including social anxiety and panic disorder - is incredibly treatable.
 These conditions have been proven to be easy to fight and reduce if you commit to the right treatment.
 The following are some of the tips necessary for improving your ability to find social support and improving your anxiety:

 - Start Exercising Exercise may not seem social, and often it isn't.
 But there are aspects of exercising - especially jogging and spending time in a gym - that are highly beneficial.
 First, exercise is proven to reduce anxiety, because it improves the flow and production of some of the neurotransmitters that create anxiety in the first place.
-Second, exercise is proven to improve confidence, which is important for overcoming the isolation.
-And third, exercise involves being around other people, even if you don't talk to them, and that's important in its own right.
+Second, exercise is shown to improve confidence, which is important for overcoming the isolation.
+And third, exercise involves being around other people, even if you don't talk to them, and that's important in its right.
 If you do nothing else, start exercising today.

 - Closer to Those You Know Social support doesn't need to come from anywhere.
 If you have people in your life that are a positive impact (generally people that are nice and positive people), then spend more time with them and grow closer to them.
-As long as you're feeling supported, it doesn't matter if you have 1 friend or 500.
+As long as you're feeling supported, it doesn't matter if you have one friend or 500.
 Be close to someone and spend time with someone and you'll see the results.

 - Socialize Elsewhere Perhaps your social phobia or shyness make it harder for you to interact.
 That's okay.
 See if there are others like you that you can meet and try to get over your social issues together.
 There are sometimes social phobia support groups, and Meet-Ups that you can find both online and offline (or organize yourself), that can help.
 Being around others that are also suffering is still a way to socialize, and perhaps you can learn coping strategies together.